LiberlandHacker/OSSP-CS/Term-04/satan/satanic-culture/amazingSnake.md

 # Amazing Snake

-By Jonathan McCormick, Jr. with ChatGPT.
+By Levia⸸han Andras McMornings⸸ar with ChatGPT.
 30 April 2023.

 ```
 Amazing Snake, How sweet the fruit, Of the Forbidden Tree